dchigarev/modin_perf_examples/docs/_posts/2024-07-18-Run-your-pandas-workloads-on-cluster.md

 In our configuration, we used [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to download and prepare data on all nodes of the Ray cluster, ensuring that both prerequisites are effectively met.

-Once the Ray cluster is up and running, set the RAY_ADDRESS environment variable to the Ray dashboard URL on your client machine.
+Once the Ray cluster is up and running, set the  `RAY_ADDRESS` environment variable to the Ray dashboard URL on your client machine.

 ```bash
 export RAY_ADDRESS=URL_OF_RAY_DASHBOARD
 ```

-Now, make minor changes to your Python script by importing Pandas from Modin and initializing Ray.
+Now, make minor changes to your Python script by importing pandas from Modin and initializing Ray.

 ```python
 import modin.pandas as pd